 Despite their geographical proximity, the three Baltic states of Estonia, Latvia and Lithuania have many cultural and geographical particularities, and exploring them on a single bike trip is an adventure of a lifetime.
-During this 9-days tour, you will ride from Tallinn, Estonia, in the north, through Latvia and on to Lithuania in the south, enjoying a great variety of towns, villages, and landscapes excellent feel for the different characters of these distinctive countries.
+During this nine day cycling the Baltics highlights tour, you will ride from Tallinn, Estonia, in the north, through Latvia and on to Lithuania in the south, enjoying a great variety of towns, villages, and landscapes excellent feel for the different characters of these distinctive countries.
 To enrich your experience, we have added a guided city tour in Tallinn and Riga’s capital cities, making this adventure a perfect combination of cycling and cultural exploration.

 Click to view map

 Individual arrival in Tallinn.
 Depending on your arrival time, you will have the rest of the day for attending a guided city tour (starting at 18:00) and exploring the old town on your own.

 Day 2: Tallinn – National Park Lahemaa | 53km

 Today you meet with your driver, and after a minibus transfer, you shall begin your first bicycle trip through National Park Lahemaa, which is one of the last unspoiled regions of the Baltic coast.

 - Cycling for the day: 53km